Hi. I’m Liz.

 That’s not to say that men don’t enjoy my books.
 They do.
 Old and not so old.
 Trust me.

 Although all of my family is still in Maryland, I’ve moved around for my hubby’s job.
 I lived in West Chester, PA, came back to Baltimore, and then moved out to the Chicago area and went from an East-Coast Girl to a Midwesterner.
 (Far easier than I thought it would be.
 Midwesterners are awesome.)
-For the past several years we’ve been fortunate enough to call Naples, Florida, home and return to Elmhurst, Illinois, only when the weather is good for golf.
+For many years now we’ve been fortunate to call Naples, Florida home and return to Elmhurst, Illinois, only when the weather is good for golf.
+Now—in a full circle moment—my hubby and I spend our summers in Cashiers, N.C. and I am loving every minute of being back in this fabulous state.
 Of course I look forward to the best two weeks of the year when I get to go back to Sherwood, pretend I’m still young enough to stay out past midnight, and frolic with my family, my very best friends, and now their kids.

 If I haven’t given you way too much information about me already, check out the frequently asked questions for more titillating information and the inner workings of my brain.